Irenaeus: Valentinian Gnosticism

 Valentinian Gnosticism was one of the major forms of Gnosticism that Irenaeus opposed.

 According to the Gnostic view of Salvation, creation was perfect to begin with; it did not need time to grow and mature.
 For the Valentinians, the material world is the result of the loss of perfection which resulted from Sophia's desire to understand the Forefather.
 Therefore, one is ultimately redeemed, through secret knowledge, to enter the pleroma of which the Achamoth originally fell.

 According to the Valentinian Gnostics, there are three classes of human beings.
 They are the material, who cannot attain salvation; the psychic, who are strengthened by works and faith (they are part of the church); and the spiritual, who cannot decay or be harmed by material actions.

 Essentially, ordinary humans—those who have faith but do not possess the special knowledge—will not attain salvation.
 Spirituals, on the other hand—those who obtain this great gift—are the only class that will eventually attain salvation.

 In his article entitled "The Demiurge", J.P.
 Arendzen sums up the Valentinian view of the salvation of man.
-He writes, "The first, or carnal men, will return to the grossness of matter and finally be consumed by fire; the second, or psychic men, together with the Demiurge as their master, will enter a middle state, neither heaven (pleroma) nor hell (whyle); the purely spiritual men will be completely freed from the influence of the Demiurge and together with the Saviour and Achamoth, his spouse, will enter the pleroma divested of body (húle) and soul (psuché)."
+He writes, "The first, or carnal men, will return to the grossness of matter and finally be consumed by fire; the second, or psychic men, together with the Demiurge as their master, will enter a middle state, neither heaven (pleroma) nor hell (hyle); the purely spiritual men will be completely freed from the influence of the Demiurge and together with the Saviour and Achamoth, his spouse, will enter the pleroma divested of body (hyle) and soul (psyche)."

 In this understanding of salvation, the purpose of the Incarnation was to redeem the Spirituals from their material bodies.
 By taking a material body, the Son becomes the Savior and facilitates this entrance into the pleroma by making it possible for the Spirituals to receive his spiritual body.
 However, in becoming a body and soul, the Son Himself becomes one of those needing redemption.
 Therefore, the Word descends onto the Savior at His Baptism in the Jordan, which liberates the Son from his corruptible body and soul.
 His redemption from the body and soul is then applied to the Spirituals.
 In response to this Gnostic view of Christ, Irenaeus emphasized that the Word became flesh and developed a soteriology that emphasized the significance of Christ's material Body in saving humanity, as discussed in the sections above.

 In his criticism of Gnosticism, Irenaeus made reference to a Gnostic gospel which portrayed Judas in a positive light, as having acted in accordance with Jesus's instructions.
 The recently discovered Gospel of Judas dates close to the period when Irenaeus lived (late 2nd century), and scholars typically regard this work as one of many Gnostic texts, showing one of many varieties of Gnostic beliefs of the period.